Virulent Newcastle disease: Prevention

 Any animals showing symptoms of Newcastle disease should be isolated immediately.
 New birds should also be vaccinated before being introduced to a flock.
 An inactivated viral vaccine is available, as well as various combination vaccines.
 A thermotolerant vaccine is available for controlling Newcastle disease in underdeveloped countries.
-Schiappacasse et al 2020 demonstrates successful, complete inactivation of the virus in a space using a nonthermal plasma generator.
+Schiappacasse et al. 2020 demonstrates successful, complete inactivation of the virus in a space using a nonthermal plasma generator.

 History of NDV in cancer research

-Though the oncolytic effect of NDV was documented already in the 1950s, later advances in research into using viruses in cancer therapy came with the advent of reverse genetics technologies.
+Though the oncolytic effect of NDV was already documented in the 1950s, later advances in research into using viruses in cancer therapy came with the advent of reverse genetics technologies.
 Later on it was Csatary LK and his colleagues to document anti-cancer effects in patients with brain gliomas.

 One of the main issues using NDV would be the host/patient immune response against the virus itself, which prior to the time of the reverse genetics technology, decreased the potential applicability of NDV as a cancer treatment.